The bacteria in our gut determine how well we metabolize food.

 My head is super clear.

 Mental fog often comes back to the health of the gut.
-When you overeat, you promote inflammation and leaky gut.
+When you overeat, you promote inflammation and a leaky gut.
 This “leakiness” can also be associated with a “leaky brain”.
-Leaky brain allows inflammatory proteins and immune complexes to pass across the blood-brain-barrier.
+A leaky brain allows inflammatory proteins and immune complexes to pass across the blood-brain barrier.

 You feel this process as mental fog.

 I’m better connected to how healthy and unhealthy food makes me feel.

 I notice that if I go off of my schedule, or eat crappy food.
 You’ll quickly notice how certain foods hijack your cravings.

 You can maintain a consistent fasting schedule for 5 days, and on a cheat day consume some pizza or ice cream.
 The next day you’ll realize that you’ll start craving sweets or food hours earlier during the next day’s fast.
 You’ll notice that you are bloated, and gassy.
 That your skin is puffy.
 And, that your weight shot up 3+ lbs in just one day.

 Because eating unhealthy costs me some mental clarity, and mood balance, and shoots me off my weight goals – it becomes its own motivator to choose better foods even on my non-fasting days.